Apr 8, 2024

 Share:

-Dental technology has significantly evolved over the past few decades, revolutionizing the way dental professionals diagnose, treat, and manage patient care.
+The Evolution of Dental Technology has significantly evolved over the past few decades, revolutionizing the way dental professionals diagnose, treat, and manage patient care.
 From digital radiography and 3D imaging to computer-aided design/computer-aided manufacturing (CAD/CAM) systems and practice management software, technology is at the forefront of modern dentistry.
 Effective management of these technologies is crucial for optimizing patient outcomes, enhancing operational efficiency, and ensuring the sustainability of dental practices.

 Digital Radiography and Imaging